OSGeo/OSGeoLive-doc/en/quickstart/ushahidi_quickstart.rst

    Now go back to the Ushahidi web installer step 2 and fill in the details.

+3. If will then ask you for login email and password.
+Set the email address to **"admin@example.org"** and the password as **"admin"** (enter it twice).
-3. After that is all done it should tell you that installation was successful and give you a link to 'View your website'.
+   After that is all done it should tell you that installation was successful and give you a link to 'View your website'.

 .. image:: ../../images/screenshots/1024x768/ushahidi_installer_finished_screenshot.png